ljwright/work-life-histories-ukhls-bhps/README.md

 If you notice errors in the code, inadequate explanation/documentation, or would like features adding, please open an issue and I will try to respond.

+If you do use the code, please cite it (the OSF project has a DOI), and more importantly, share your own code!

 Thanks,

 Liam